 We love this one, ’cause it’s practical, but also looks very modern and cool.
 From Dutch site ‘Ich Designer‘, this idea uses Ikea “Sultan” bed slats and simple S-hooks from the hardware store to create a hanging rack that you could use in the kitchen, office or bath.
 The whole project is inexpensive and pretty self explanatory, but if you don’t happen to speak Dutch and you want to read the tutorial, use Google Translate.

 Need some unique garage storage?
 Scout out thrift stores (or your attic!) for an old, beat up golf bag and put it into use holding gardening tools.
-All the pockets make it perfect for little garden items, and if you are lucky enough that it has wheels, you can take the whole thing into the garden with you!
+All the pockets make it perfect for little garden items.
+If you are lucky enough that it has wheels, you can take the whole thing into the garden with you!
 From ‘HGTV‘, photo by Melissa George.

 From ‘Crafty Morning’, if you have kids, you have Legos.
 And probably, way too many Legos.
 Make them work for you in this lipstick storage hack.
 I happen to be guilty of owning way more lipsticks and glosses than I should, and keeping them organized in the drawer is tough.
 I think I would use this hack right inside the drawer to keep all my lipsticks label side up, so you know what you are looking for!
 If you wanted to keep them on the counter, you could spray paint them a pretty metallic, like rose gold.